Cloud Integration: An Introductory Guide

 What is cloud integration?

-It’s the process of connecting your cloud applications to one another or with systems that live on-premises.
+It involves connecting your cloud applications to one another or with systems that live on-premises.
 Once connected, data can be synced across applications and additional use cases, like automation and API-based composition, can be implemented.

 Cloud integration includes data integration, where data moves seamlessly between applications, as well as application integration—which allows apps to issue requests and commands to one another that trigger simple workflows.

-Cloud integration examples
+Cloud integration use cases

 To help make this concept more tangible, let’s explore some common use cases: